TAHLEQUAH – Candidates who won their races this election cycle were officially certified July 17 in the July 8 run-off.

 Feb 20, 2021 Article in McAlester News-Capital by Derrick James

 What are the freedmen?
 How were the slaves treated by the tribes?
 When were the slaves freed?
 Did the tribes grant citizenship to the freedmen?
 How many freedmen were recorded in Oklahoma?
-Read the whole article.
+Read the article to learn the answers to those questions.

 Marilyn Vann talks about the Freedman of the Five Civilized Tribes in depth.